Sleeping in Airports

 If you have found yourself with a layover at Honolulu Airport, you may now be wondering what to do with your time….besides sleep!
 HNL is still a bit dated, so amenities and services are limited for those with long layovers.
 With a short layover, the airport basics should be enough to get you by.
 Keeping expectations low and coming prepared will help!
-With that said, here are 7 things to do on a layover at Honolulu Airport.
+With that said, here are seven things to do on a layover at Honolulu Airport.

 1. Grab a bite to eat

-Airport DiningA few restaurants, bars, and to-go kiosks provide food to tide you over, but it’s nothing to write home about.
-Local eats include Lani Moo’s Tropical Treats and the Lahaina Chicken Company, and there’s a few sushi and Asian options.
+A few restaurants, bars, and to-go kiosks provide food to tide you over, but it’s nothing to write home about.
+Local eats include Lani Moo’s Tropical Treats and the Lahaina Chicken Company, with a few sushi and Asian options.
 Western chains like Starbucks, Burger King, and a to-go California Pizza Kitchen are here, too.
-Note that hours vary widely and there are no 24-hour options.
+Note that hours vary widely, and there are no 24-hour options.

 2. Lounge

-Airport LoungesThe cool thing about travelling these days is that you can have an airport lounge experience without paying big bucks to fly First or Business Class.
+The cool thing about travelling nowadays is having an airport lounge experience without paying big bucks to fly First or Business Class.
 A few lounges here offer access to any traveller, no matter the airline or service class flown.
-Simply pre-purchase an entry pass online or use your lounge membership program and you can relax and enjoy the food and drinks included in the lounge.
+Pre-purchase an entry pass online or use your lounge membership program, and you can relax and enjoy the food and drinks included in the lounge.
 Our Honolulu Airport Guide provides locations and details.

 3. Browse the art